gojanpaolo/UnitsNet.EntityFrameworkCore/README.md

 # UnitsNet.EntityFrameworkCore

-Functions/Methods to easily integrate UnitsNet with EntityFrameworkCore.
+Functions/Methods to easily integrate [UnitsNet](https://github.com/angularsen/UnitsNet) with [EntityFrameworkCore](https://github.com/aspnet/EntityFrameworkCore/).
 Currently, this only has [Value Conversions](https://docs.microsoft.com/en-us/ef/core/modeling/value-conversions).
-Feel free to open an issue if there are features we can add to this library.
+Feel free to [open a new issue](https://github.com/gojanpaolo/UnitsNet.EntityFrameworkCore/issues/new) if there are features we can add to this library.

 ## Install